guadalikuan/NMA/README.md

 # NMA
-Let's discuss the next model of America!
+Let's imagine the next model of America!